eightbitastronomy/memobook/readme.txt

 A notepad/texteditor derivative for people who don't want to remember everything ever.

  -   Written in Python 3; requires tkinter and sqlite3 libraries.
+Requires pillow (PIL) version 6+ (I think) -- must have ImageTk.
  -   Class Memobook is the application, but pad.sh is a short script to launch it.
 Alternatively, launch it via pad.py.
- -   Class CustomNotebook in notebook.py is not original code, but was copied from a public forum help thread.
-I imagine that this portion of the code is therefore not covered under any license of mine.

 Usage: